 1. Why Manual Migration Doesn’t Scale

 Manual legacy migration becomes impossible with millions of records across dozens of systems.
 Hand-coding transformations for thousands of tables takes years.
-Additionally, manual validation misses errors human reviewers cannot catch in massive datasets.
+Manual validation misses errors human reviewers cannot catch in massive datasets.
 Testing every scenario manually extends timelines unreasonably.
 Furthermore, documentation created manually becomes outdated immediately as requirements change continuously.

 2. Role of Automation

 Automated mapping tools analyze legacy schemas and suggest target structures reducing weeks of manual analysis to hours.
-Additionally, validation automation compares source and target data continuously catching discrepancies immediately.
+Validation automation compares source and target data continuously catching discrepancies immediately.
 Testing frameworks execute thousands of scenarios automatically that manual teams never attempt.
 Furthermore, automated documentation generation maintains current records without manual effort.

 3. Preserving Business Logic